Victorian boutique distillery Four Pillars has just released a new Sherry cask gin that’s also the first new product to join its line-up since 2016.

 • Garnish with a lemon twist.

 In related gin news, Crafter’s unabashedly admits that it uses alchemy principles in the distillation of its Aromatic Flower Gin.
-Plus Australia comes knocking at Deaths Door…Gin, that is.
+Plus Australia comes knocking at The World’s Rarest Six-Pack of Craft Beer that is.

 What is Sherry gin?